antonkirk/2023-dtu-deep-learning-project/README.md

 ## Description
 Group project in Fall course "Deep Learning" at DTU.
 Consists of a simple Streamlit front-end for Langchain RAG for a teaching-learning system.

-*Note*: The commit history of this repository contains private API keys used for testing of the project.
-These will be deactivated soon, but please do not share the repository.

 ## Installing required packages
 In the project folder, create a new virtual environment and activate it:
 ```